kevinolega/callcentertrainingtips/_posts/2019-07-23-dont-apply.md

 So office hours there will be evening here.

-For example I work 8-5pm Eastern Standard time, that will mean that I’m online 8pm till 4am here in Philippine Time.
+For example, I work 8-5pm Eastern Standard time, that will mean that I’m online 8pm till 4am here in Philippine Time.

 In some situations, I’m part of the closing shift.
 I work from 2pm to 11pm Eastern Standard Time.